 MPCA evaluates water quality by measuring and monitoring the health of fish, macroinvertebrates and plants.

 Interactive access to data on pollutant loads for Minnesota’s rivers and streams: Maps and graphs for exploration and “Download” tabs for exporting tabular data.

 The watershed approach is a ten-year rotation for addressing waters of the state on the level of Minnesota’s major watersheds.
-Since 2007, MPCA and its partners have been implementing this approach as recommended by the Clean Water Council and directed by the state Legislature.
+MPCA and its partners have been implementing this approach since 2007 as recommended by the Clean Water Council and directed by the Legislature.

 International Joint Commission’s Lake of the Woods Basin Watershed Board

 Canada and the United States created the International Joint Commission because they recognized that each country is affected by the other's actions in lake and river systems along the border.
 The two countries cooperate to manage these waters and to protect them for the benefit of today's citizens and future generations.

 Watersheds that feed the Rainy River